apache/fury/README.md

 Binary compatibility will be ensured when fury 1.0 is released.

 ## Security
 Static serialization is secure.
-But dynamic serialization such as fury java/python native serialization supports deserialize unregistered types, which provides more dynamics and flexibility, but also introduce security risks.
+But dynamic serialization such as fury java/python native serialization supports deserializing unregistered types, which provides more dynamics and flexibility, but also introduce security risks.

-For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risks.
+For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risk.

 Fury provides a class registration option that is enabled by default for such protocols, allowing only deserialization of trusted registered types or built-in types.
  **Do not disable class registration unless you can ensure your environment is secure**.